asgrk/vrlin/README.md

 It's midi output so you send it to a midi device like a synth, and that device playes the notes.
 If you want to send it as input to fl studio for example, you'd need a loopback midi device like [LoopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html).

 Feel free to ask for help setting it up, or if it's not working for you.
-Discord: asgrk
+Discord: kargs__

 ## some other details
 It doesn't override input so like if you're in the steam vr home you can still accidentally press stuff while you're using the vrlin.
 For me I just disabled steamvr home.